bktujwol/social_bar/readme.txt

 == Screenshots ==

 1. Screenshot of the front end
 2. Screenshot of Backend
+3. Screenshot Gutenberg block

 == Changelog ==